AJONPLLC/ajonp-content/courses/nextjs9/2-setup.md

 # Next.js Setup

-> If at any point in time you feel as though the course/module is moving at a pace you are not comfortable, please let me know in our [Slack Channel](http://bit.ly/ajonp-slack-invite).
+> If at any point in time you feel as though the course/module is moving at a pace you are not comfortable, please let me know in your [Slack Channel](http://bit.ly/ajonp-slack-invite).

 ## Initial Setup

-We will be using [Visual Studio Code](https://code.visualstudio.com/download) throughout the Course for all of the coding requirements, however you can use the IDE of your choice.
+I will be using [Visual Studio Code](https://code.visualstudio.com/download) throughout the Course for all of the coding requirements, however you can use the IDE of your choice.
 My recommendation is to open two tabs, one with the Youtube video, and the other with the lesson page.

 ## Create Directory
 ```sh